 It is very easy to find yourself in handcuffs for committing this crime even if you did not intend to cause anyone harm.
 Regardless of the circumstances of your alleged crime and arrest, retain a skilled Scottsdale gun crime attorney to represent you during your trial.

 Crimes involving misconduct with weapons can carry serious charges and punishments.
 The state of Arizona often prosecutes these cases aggressively, seeking convictions and penalties for defendants who use weapons to intimidate others or carry out crimes.
 Whether this is your first offense or you’ve had a prior misdemeanor or felony convictions, the Scottsdale gun crimes lawyers at the Hallam Law Group can help.
 Contact us for a free initial case review to explore your rights and defense options when facing a “misconduct involving weapons” charge in Phoenix.
-A criminal defense attorney in Scottsdale is the best way to protect your rights and safeguard your future.
+A Scottsdale Criminal Lawyer is the best way to protect your rights and safeguard your future.

 Our lawyers in Scottsdale has had a long relationship with Arizona’s criminal code.
 Our knowledgeable attorneys understand the nuances of the laws and how to navigate them on behalf of criminal defendants.
 Section 13-3102 of the Arizona Revised Statutes describes Arizona’s misconduct involving weapons law.
 The statute states that someone commits this crime when he or she knowingly performs certain actions while carrying deadly weapons i.e. an armed bank robbery.
 All of the following could result in a “misconduct involving weapons” charge: